-Nowadays, no matter what industry you work in, most marketers generally use the same tactics.
+Nowadays, no matter if they're creating content or designing window displays, most marketers generally use the same tactics.
 Almost every brands' creative work blends in with each other, making them unable to grab attention.

 A powerful way to differentiate your brand is by telling compelling stories.
 Even though it’s a buzzword as old as the advertising industry itself, storytelling is a timeless skill.
 Neuroscience proves that it’s the best way to capture people’s attention, bake information into their memories, and forge close, personal bonds.
 We’re programmed to pay our undivided attention to a great story -- that’ll never change.